XML::Simple - phpMan

 specified key attribute is encountered (eg: a 'package' element without

 an 'id' attribute, to use the example above).
-Warnings will only be
+Warnings can be

 Two further variations are made possible by prefixing a '+' or a '-'